SnapperGee/portfolio-client/README.md

 <details>
 <summary>
-The Portfolio page contains a list of projects I have worked on with short descriptions of each project adn links to their respective GitHub repositories and deployed versions if applicable.
+The Portfolio page contains a list of projects I have worked on with short descriptions of each project and links to their respective GitHub repositories and deployed versions if applicable.
 </summary>